Noise crosscorrelations can induce instabilities in coupled driven models: Scaling

 The different scaling exponents obtained in Case I are presented in a tabular form in Table~\ref{tab1} below.

 Although we cannot obviously follow the RG flow of $\Phi(l)$, starting from $\Phi(l=0)>\Phi_{c1}$, all the way to infinity as $\Phi(l)$ appears to diverge as $l\rightarrow l_c$ from below, it is possible to speculate about the nature of the phases in this region of the parameter space.
-For this, we are guided by the fact that $\psi=1$ and $P=1$ is maintained by the perturbation theory, and hence at the strong coupling fixed point also.
+For this, we are guided by the fact that $\psi=1$ and $P=1$ are maintained by the perturbation theory, and hence at the strong coupling fixed point also.
 Given that the form of the noise crosscorrelations, as given in (\ref{var3}), {\em does not} break the Galilean invariance by itself, this persuades us to speculate that $\psi^*=1$ (corresponding to Galilean invariance) and $P^*=1$ are stable at the strong coupling fixed point.
-All that the noise crosscorrelations can do is to generate a non-zero fixed value of $\Phi$, leading to $\chi_b\neq \chi_v$, something that already happens at the unstable fixed point.
+All that the noise crosscorrelations can do is to generate a nonzero fixed point value of $\Phi$, leading to $\chi_b\neq \chi_v$, { a result already holds true at the perturbatively accessible, unstable fixed point, as found in our perturbative RG calculations}.
 This suggests the existence of {\em another} stable fixed point located at $\psi=1$ and $\Phi>\Phi_{c1}$.
 This is an Occam's razor-style argument which allows us to draw the simplest RG flow lines that are one hand physically intuitive and also consistent with the perturbatively obtained flow lines; see Fig.~\ref{occ1}.

 }